blues/app-accelerators/75-heavy-equipment-hours-of-use-utilization-tracker/README.md

 3. **Notecard sync decoupled from samples.** The Notecard runs in `periodic` mode with a daily outbound sync.
 After each state-change event Note is accepted by the Notecard, the firmware issues a separate `hub.sync` call to request prompt delivery outside the scheduled outbound window (typically 2–4 additional sessions per work day).
 Summaries queue and transmit in the daily outbound session.
 The firmware also configures an 8-hour inbound cadence (`inbound: 480`) so the Notecard checks Notehub for environment-variable updates three times per day.
 At default settings this produces approximately **4 radio sessions per day at minimum** (1 outbound + 3 inbound), plus an additional session per state-change event.

 4. **GPS fix cadence.** The firmware configures `card.location.mode` in `periodic` mode with a 900-second (15-minute) interval.
-Because the external LSM6DSOX handles all vibration classification, the Notecard's internal accelerometer is not needed for that role.
-The firmware supports disabling it with `card.motion.mode {"stop":true}` through the compile-time macro `DISABLE_NOTECARD_MOTION`, but **this option is OFF by default**.
-Its interaction with periodic GPS and geofencing on the NOTE-NBGLWX has not been bench-validated — if the Notecard's periodic-mode timer relies on any internal motion-subsystem wakeup path, stopping the motion subsystem could silently disrupt GPS heartbeats and geofence events, which are core features of this application.
-Enable `DISABLE_NOTECARD_MOTION` only after confirming that periodic GPS and geofence behavior remain intact on your target Notecard firmware.
 In the typical deployment case, GNSS fix attempts occur on or around the 15-minute cadence when the Notecard determines a new fix is warranted.
 Each fix attempt typically draws 20–50 mA for 10–60 seconds; at up to 96 attempts per day this can contribute roughly **15–30 mAh/day** to the power budget — a meaningful fraction of the total.
 If solar input is marginal or the device is frequently stationary, increase `GPS_PERIOD_SECONDS` to reduce GNSS power consumption.

 The Notecard for Skylo idles at approximately **8–18 µA @ 5V** between sessions (see the [low-power firmware design guide](https://dev.blues.io/notecard/notecard-walkthrough/low-power-firmware-design/)).
 LTE-M sessions for a small queued payload run on the order of tens of seconds at ~100–300 mA peak.
 Satellite (Skylo NTN) sessions measured in the Blues low-power guide consume approximately **27 mAh per 12-hour period with hourly syncs** — daily sync cadence will be materially lower.
 Expect the bench-measured total for a device with default settings to be approximately **65–120 mAh per 24 hours** depending on network type, signal quality, state-change event frequency, and GNSS fix success rate.